 Motivation Letter for Scholarship Applications – General Guidelines

-In most cases, the scholarship application will not specify how long your motivation letter should be.
+Usually, the application will not specify how long your motivation letter should be.
 You will need to use your best judgement to write a concise motivation letter.
 The letter should include:

 Tailor Your Motivation Letter to Fit the Scholarship

-Your motivation letter should link your plans for the future with the goals of the scholarship.
+Your motivation letter should link your future plans with the goals of the scholarship.
 How will you benefit from continued education in this field?
 How will you use this knowledge to support the mission of the scholarship provider?

 The Structure of a Scholarship Motivation Letter

 Scholarship motivation letters vary by award, but they usually consist of three elements: